boilerrobotics/insctiption/Software/README.md

 In order to do this, you will first want to make a few changes to your publisher code.
 First of all, alter the message being sent so that it now says your name instead of constantly counting.
 Then, you will need to set the topic to "name".
 Your publisher's topic needs to match the topic of the subscriber, so this is what we will be using in this example.

 You will also need to change your network settings in VirtualBox.
 Under Network, you will just need to change from NAT to Bridged Adapter so that you can send and receive messages.
 Once you have done this and are connected to the same network as the subscriber node, make sure your domain id matches that of the receiving computer.

-## Mini-rover

-Now that you can communicate between different machines, it's time to apply that to something more like the rover.
-This is in the form of the "mini-rover" which is a small 6 wheel robot with a RaspberryPi.
-The Pi will be running a node that subscribes to the topic "cmd_vel" and then sets motor speeds based on the information it receives from there.
-The mini-rover code can be found [here](https://github.com/boilerrobotics/rover-code/blob/master/rover/src/minirover/minirover/driver.py).

-The mini-rover takes in a different kind of message than the publisher and subscriber you have worked with so far.
-Instead of a string, this topic uses something called a Twist.
-A twist is essentially a special data type with 2 categories: linear and angular.
-Each of these contain the variables x, y, and z.
-For the mini-rover, we only care about the x value from linear and the z value from angular, which control the speeds of the left and right sides of the rover, respectively.

-Your task is to write a node that sends a command to control the mini-rover.
-You must use Twist message type and send the command to "cmd_vel" topic.
-Other than that, you have freedom on designing your node.